How to Get Customer Reviews and Impact Your Search Engine Placement

 - Note: Be careful some review sites will penalize you for having reviews submitted from the same IP address.

-- Offer an incentive.
-Use this as the last resort, most customers will leave a review without an incentive, but sometimes an incentive can motivate them to act quickly and get that review posted.
-You have to do it ethically, so you can offer coupons, discounts, or a freebie, but you cannot make it conditional on a positive review.
+- Offer an Incentive: Use this as the last resort, most customers will leave a review without an incentive, but sometimes an incentive can motivate them to act quickly and get that review posted.
+You have to do it ethically so that you can offer coupons, discounts, or a freebie, but you cannot make it conditional on a positive review.

-- Respond to reviews.
-When you get a negative review, respond in public, solve the problem.
-This shows that you are listening and engaged which will often encourage more feedback.
+- Respond to Reviews: When you get a negative review, respond in public, solve the problem.
+It shows that you are listening and engaged which will often encourage more feedback.
 When you get a positive review be sure to say thank you.

 - Email Signature: How many emails do you send out a day?
 How many emails does your company send out a day?
 Include a review link in your standard email signature; you'll be surprised at how many will use it.